andy-byers/CalicoDB/doc/doc.md

     // WAL segments will look like "calico_wal_#", where # is the segment ID.
     .wal_prefix = "calico_wal_",

-    // These are only pertinent when logging to a file (log_target option).
-    .max_log_size = 0,
-    .max_log_files = 0,

-    // Write colorful log messages to stderr.
+    // The database instance will write info log messages at the specified log level, to the object
+    // passed in the "info_log" member.
     .log_level = Calico::LogLevel::TRACE,
-    .log_target = Calico::LogTarget::FILE,
+    .info_log = nullptr,

     // This can be used to inject a custom storage implementation. (see the DynamicMemory class in
     // tools/tools.h for an example that stores its files in-memory)